-What a glorious summer it's been!
+What a summer it's been!
 Whilst sad to see it go, we're all secretly looking forward to Autumn here at Woolley Grange.
 Autumn to us is a time of completeness and celebration.
 A time to gather in summer's bounty from the gardens and to enjoy seeing guests relaxing by the fire with friends and family.
 Here we list 8 reasons to revel in the changing season.

 1. Crisp country walks